BlueGranite/Microsoft-R-Resources/hdinsight-r-server-spark/Readme.md

 R Server on HDInsight offers processing under a variety of compute contexts such as Local, Local Parallel, and Spark.
 In this activity, you will explore changing between different contexts and building logistic regression models under each.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/hdinsight-r-server-spark/tutorial-assets/screenshot-hdi-cluster-04.PNG)

 - Enter the following command into your SSH client while it is connected to the R Server edge node.
-This copies the income.csv file to your cluster's storage.
-Optionally, you can also verify that income copied correctly by typing *ls* into the console after having run the *wget* command.
+This downloads the income.csv file to your cluster's storage.
+Optionally, you can also verify that income.csv downloaded correctly by typing *ls* into the console after having run the *wget* command.
 ```
 wget https://cdn.rawgit.com/BlueGranite/Microsoft-R-Resources/master/hdinsight-r-server-spark/income.csv
 ```